-Serving Metro West, Central Mass, and the County of Worcester
+Experienced premises liability lawyer serving Metro West, Central Mass, and the County of Worcester in Slip and Fall Accident personal injury claims

-Damages Claims Related to Dangerous Property Conditions in Massachusetts
+Damages Claims Related to Premises Liability Injuries in Massachusetts

-If you need an attorney’s advice about your rights in the aftermath of an accident caused by the negligence of a property owner or someone who maintains property, contact a Worcester premises liability attorney at the law firm of Peter Ventura, Attorney at Law, for a free consultation.
+If you need a personal injury attorney’s legal advice about your rights in the aftermath of an accident caused by the negligence of a property owner or someone who maintains property with unsafe conditions, it’s crucial that you contact a Worcester premises liability attorney at the law firm of Peter Ventura, Attorney at Law, for a free consultation.

 The Property Owner’s Responsibility

-As a general rule, property owners and building management have an obligation to keep their premises in a reasonably safe condition for tenants, customers, visitors and passers-by.
-At the same time, people are generally responsible for watching their step.
-Massachusetts premises liability law defines the rights and responsibilities of owners and everyone else to share space safely.
+As a general rule, property owners and apartment complex building managers have an obligation to keep their premises in a reasonably safe condition for tenants, customers, visitors, and passers-by.
+At the same time, people are generally responsible for watching their step and being generally cautious when walking in parking lots, grocery stores and other common types of property in which the public frequently visits.
+Massachusetts’ premises liability laws define the rights and responsibilities of owners and everyone else to share space safely.

 Types of Premises Liability Cases We Represent

-We combine prompt investigation and evaluation of your case with careful attention to detail in the development and presentation of the liability and damages issues.
-We advise clients about their rights and legal options under a wide range of dangerous property conditions:
+We combine prompt investigation and case evaluation with careful attention to detail in the development and presentation of the liability and damages issues.
+We advise our clients about their rights and legal options under a wide range of dangerous property conditions and potential premises liability claims, including the following:

 - Slip-and-fall or trip-and-fall injuries in dark stairwells, on slippery floors or on uneven sidewalks

-- Falling overhead objects in buildings, at job sites or on the street
+- Falling overhead objects in a business owner’s buildings, at job sites, or on the street

 - Structurally unsound building components